-The books below have been written and/or edited by members of the Van Raalte Institute; almost all have been published by Van Raalte Press, either alone or in cooperation with Eerdmans Publishing.
+The books below have been written or edited by members of the Van Raalte Institute and/or published by Van Raalte Press, either alone or in cooperation with Eerdmans Publishing.
 For a complete publications list, go to VRI Staff Publications, A Cumulative Report.
 These books may be purchased through the Hope-Geneva Bookstore at Hope College (1-800-946-4673; email: email@example.com ).
 Major credit cards are accepted.

 Robert P. Swierenga, Nella Kennedy, and Lisa Zylstra, eds.
 Dutch Americans and War: United States and Abroad.
 Holland, MI: Van Raalte Press, 2014.

 Papers from the Nineteenth Biennial Conference of the Association for the Advancement of Dutch American Studies (AADAS), Pella, Iowa, June 2013.

 Since the mid-nineteenth century, the successful prosecution of American wars involved the entire population.
 Wars had become total, including immigrant groups like the Dutch, who were caught up in conflicts before they had mastered the language of the land or before they had even become citizens.
 Wars actually hastened assimilation as immigrants stood shoulder to shoulder with Americans of all nationalities in fighting the nation's wars and defending the home front by their labor and sacrifice.

 This volume recounts Dutch American responses fromt the Civil War to the Vietnam War, both as citizens and soldiers.